Reserved storage takes up a lot of space in your system. When on low disk space, you can disable reserved storage in Windows 10. Here is how.

 The main intention of the reserved storage feature is to avoid “your disk is full” or “low disk space” notifications while updating or upgrading Windows or other system files and apps.
 The only problem with Reserved Storage is that it can occupy a lot of disk space.
 If you are already low on disk space, allotting that much space to feature that doesn’t get used often is a waste.
 If you don’t like this behavior, you can disable reserved storage on Windows 10.

 How Much Storage Space is Set Aside for Reserved Storage

 In general, Windows puts aside around 7GB of your C drive space as reserved storage.
 However, depending on your usage, Windows may choose to increase the reserved storage space.

-Two of the major components that affect the size of reserved storage on Windows 10 are optional features and installed languages.
+Two major components that affect the size of reserved storage on Windows 10 are optional features and installed languages.

-The same is applicable to the installed languages on your system.
-The more languages you install on your system the more space is added to the reserved storage to manage and update those language-specific files.
+The same applies to the installed languages on your system.
+The more languages you install, the more space is added to the reserved storage to manage and update those language-specific files.

 Where Can I See How Much Space is Reserved